 The Laboratory continues to be a certified Nevada National Security Site (NNSS) waste generator.
-As part of the NNSS waste certification process, the NNSS Maintenance and Operations Contractor conducts random unannounced inspections.
+As part of the NNSS waste certification process, the NNSS Maintenance and Operations Contractor conducts annual assessments of generator Waste Certification Programs.

-The NNSS performed surveillance on the BNL Radioactive Waste program on April 4 and 5, 2017.
-The team consisted of two members of the Rad-Waste Assistance Program (RWAP), one DOE Nevada staff, and one State of Nevada regulator.
-The team concentrated on Quality Assurance and Chemical Characterization.
-The Quality Assurance elements assessed pertained to Training and Qualifications, Document and Records Management, Procurement/Supplier Evaluations and Inspection and Acceptance Testing of materials/supplies.
-Chemical Characterization was assessed for each waste stream's characterization process to ensure that the methods and records comply with the waste acceptance criteria.
+The NNSS performed a surveillance on the BNL Radioactive Waste program from April 7 to April 10, 2018.
+The team consisted of six members of the Radiological Waste Assistance Program (RWAP), one DOE Nevada staff, and one State of Nevada regulator.
+The team concentrated on quality assurance, chemical and radiological waste characterization, waste traceability, and shipping and transportation.
+The quality assurance elements assessed pertained to training and qualifications, document and records management, procurement/supplier evaluations, and inspection and acceptance testing of materials/ supplies.
+Chemical and radiological characterization was assessed for each waste stream's characterization process to ensure that the methods and records comply with the waste acceptance criteria (WAC).
+Shipping and transportation were assessed for compliance with Department of Transportation and WAC requirements.